The Good Dinosaur: Development

-In 2009, when Bob Peterson came up with the idea about the dinosaurs represent in the present day, Peterson and Peter Sohn started working on the film.
-The film's first release date of November 27, 2013, was first announced on June 20, 2011.
-The film was announced as The Untitled Pixar Movie About Dinosaurs at the D23 Expo on August 21, 2011, which revealed the plot, director and co-director, producer, and other small details.
+In 2009, Bob Peterson came up with the idea of exploring how dinosaurs are represented in the modern day.
+Soon afterwards, Peterson and Peter Sohn began working on the film.
+On June 20, 2011, Disney announced that an untitled Pixar animated film would be released on November 27, 2013.

+The project was referred to as The Untitled Pixar Movie About Dinosaurs at the D23 Expo on August 21, 2011, which revealed the plot, director and co-director, producer, and other small details.
 On April 24, 2012, Pixar officially revealed the film's title as The Good Dinosaur.

-The filmmakers wanted to explore what dinosaurs represent in the present day, and how they are represented in stereotypes.
 Peterson stated: "It's time to do a movie where you get to know the dinosaur, what it's really like to be a dinosaur and to be with a dinosaur."
-Peterson said that his inspiration of the film came from the World's Fair childhood visit where he gets impressed by "dinosaur animatronics."

-On the film's title, Sohn stated, "The title is deceptively simple.
-It has more meaning than it seems."
+He said that his inspiration for the film came from a childhood visit to the World's Fair where he was impressed by "dinosaur animatronics."
+Sohn described the film's title as "deceptively simple", which "has more meaning than it seems".
 He additionally explained: "Arlo has a lot of issues when he's born.
 He's fearful and he's weak and he's disconnected from the family because of these issues and he feels like he's not worthy, and so he finds a way to become worthy."

 In April 2012, Pixar announced that the film's release date had been shifted from November 27, 2013, to May 30, 2014, with Walt Disney Animation Studios' Frozen taking its place.
 On August 9, 2013, it was announced at the D23 Expo that Lucas Neff, John Lithgow, Frances McDormand, Neil Patrick Harris, Judy Greer, and Bill Hader had joined the cast of the film.